 Bookshare is another initiative that receives federal funding to make print media accessible.
 It is for people with print disabilities, with a special emphasis on K-12 students.

-There are many other bills and policies that can have a real benefit for people with vision impairments as well.
+There are many other bills and policies that can have a real benefit for people with visual impairments as well.
 It costs nothing but a few minutes of time to call your local representatives and express support for policies and legislation that can help thousands.

 - Seeing The Future: My Feature in 10 Ideas